History of Tom Thibodeau in Timeline

 1998: Inducted into New Britain Sports Hall of Fame

-In 1998, Tom Thibodeau was inducted into the New Britain Sports Hall of Fame.
+In 1998, Tom Thibodeau was inducted into the New Britain Sports Hall of Fame, marking a significant honor in his career.

-In 1999, Tom Thibodeau was an assistant coach with the New York Knicks, participating in the NBA Finals.
+In 1999, Tom Thibodeau was part of the NBA Finals as an assistant coach with the New York Knicks.

-In 2003, Tom Thibodeau joined the Houston Rockets as an assistant to head coach Van Gundy.
+Prior to the 2003-04 season, Tom Thibodeau joined the Houston Rockets as an assistant to head coach Jeff Van Gundy.

 During the 2004-05 season, Yao Ming averaged 18.3 points and 8.4 rebounds per game.

-In 2004, the Timberwolves had not made the playoffs since Kevin Garnett’s lone MVP season.
+In 2004, Minnesota Timberwolves last made the playoffs since Kevin Garnett’s lone MVP season.

 In 2005, while an assistant with the Houston Rockets, Tom Thibodeau began working with Yao Ming, traveling to China to hone Yao's skills.

-In 2006, Avery Johnson set the record of fastest coach to 100 career victories in 131 games.
+In 2006, Avery Johnson previously set the record for the fastest coach to earn 100 career victories.

-August 30, 2007: Associate Head Coach of the Boston Celtics
+August 30, 2007: Named Associate Head Coach of Celtics

 On August 30, 2007, Tom Thibodeau was named associate head coach of the Boston Celtics.